lkaestner/groovy-cover/README.md

 1. GroovyCover is multi-threaded and scales with the host's core-count.
 2. The source-code is really small at ca. 150 LLOC.
 3. You can customize the text-color, font-type and other aspects via CLI arguments.
 Call with -h to view usage-information.
+4. Tested with Groovy 2.5 and ImageMagick 7

 ## Screenshots
 Side-by-side view of inputs and outputs: